-We're crazy about blue when it comes to shades of paint lately, and we're not talking about your typical pale hues or cobalt.
-Oh, no—we’re crushing on teal.
-Why this blue-green shade of the hue, you ask?
+We're crazy about blue when it comes to shades of paint, and we're not talking about your typical pale hues or cobalt.
+Oh, no—we’re crushing on teal paint.
+Why this blue-green shade of the hue?
 First of all, it never fails to make a statement (whether it's painted on an accent wall or an entire room).
 Beyond that, there's something unexpected about navy's fun-loving cousin.
 How many people do you know with teal walls in their home, after all?

 - Color Family: Blues/greens